 |

-You can always cut costs here, but your quality of work will suffer.
+You can always cut cost of artificial grass here, but your quality of work will suffer.
 If you don't pay for a good contractor, then you will end up with a subpar job that leaves you with costly repairs.
 For a solid installation, a qualified crew will charge no less than $3.80 per square foot for labor costs.
 We'll use the low end of that for our pricing table below and plugin $3.80/sq. ft.
 Note that we use our payroll data to calculate the cost of the crew.
 This does not include vacations, hiring, training, and supervising.

 Crew Costs | 500 sq. ft. x $3.80/sq. ft. | $1,900 |

 Preparing an estimate and driving to an appointment will cost around $75 give or take, depending on location and traffic.
 Before signing larger accounts, it can take up to 5 visits to the worksite to close a deal.
-This can rack up nearly $400 in additional costs for just one project, and sometimes these projects are never signed.
+This can rack up nearly $400 in additional average costs for just one project, and sometimes these projects are never signed.
 Every time you hear "free estimate," know that they're not free to the clients moving forward with the installation, and they're factoring that time into the overall price.

 At InstallArtificial, we don't think it's fair to make our customers pay for other people's appointments.
 We ensure that the budget is clear and outlined for each customer in our proposals and that they're comfortable with the price range before we make visits to homes or businesses to pass our savings to you.